shusain/eskatecontroller/README.md

 to read an analog signal from a potentiometer on pin A1 and the receiver expects to write a PWM signal to digital pin 5.

 The PCB in the Eagle folder and corresponding Eagle files can be used for simplifying and solidifying the connections between the battery, Arduino and RF module.
-There is a PNG in the Eagle folder that can be printed using a laser printer and transferred to a copper plate then etched to make a PCB at home, there are lots of instructions online on how to do this but not included here.
+There is a PNG in the Images folder that can be printed using a laser printer and transferred to a copper plate then etched to make a PCB at home, there are lots of instructions online on how to do this but not included here.
 Using the Eagle files one could also export files for a professional fabrication house to make them or forgo them entirely.